juexinwang/Tutorial_ISMB2024/Part2b_cellchat_sp.md

 # Part I: Data Input & Processing and Initialization of CellChat Object
 ## Prepare required input data for CellChat analysis
 First, Prepare required input data for CellChat analysis.
 Input data can be downloaded from the following link [here](https://figshare.com/articles/dataset/10X_visium_data_for_spatial-informed_cell-cell_communication/23621151).
+The required scale factors file can also be found in this Github's data folder, named `VisiumMouse_scalefactors_json.json`.

 First, load in the nessecary R libraries.